US seeks information from Tesla on how it developed and verified whether Autopilot recall worked

 Investigators with the U.S. National Highway Traffic Safety Administration have concerns about whether the recall remedy worked because Tesla has reported 20 crashes since the remedy was sent out as an online software update in December.

+The recall fix also was to address whether Autopilot should be allowed to operate on roads other than limited access highways.
+The fix for that was increased warnings to the driver on roads with intersections.

-In a l etter to Tesla posted on the agency's website Tuesday, investigators wrote that they could not find a difference between warnings to the driver to pay attention before the recall and after the new software was sent out.
+But in a letter to Tesla posted on the agency's website Tuesday, investigators wrote that they could not find a difference between warnings to the driver to pay attention before the recall and after the new software was released.
 The agency said it will evaluate whether driver warnings are adequate, especially when a driver-monitoring camera is covered.

 The agency asked for volumes of information about how Tesla developed the fix, and zeroed in on how it used human behavior to test the recall effectiveness.